ibm-cloud-docs/EventStreams/scaling_capacity.md

 4. View the current capacity configuration by using the {{site.data.keyword.messagehub}} CLI.

-    To install and use the CLI plug-in, refer to [cli reference](/docs/EventStreams?topic=EventStreams-cli_reference).
+    To install and use the CLI plug-in, refer to [CLI reference](/docs/EventStreams?topic=EventStreams-cli_reference).

     Use the following command to display the current capacity configuration: